-In accordance with Section 13 of the Municipal Financing Corporation Act, section 9 of the Transparency and Accountability Act and on behalf of the Board of Directors, it is my pleasure to submit the annual report of the Newfoundland and Labrador Municipal Financing Corporation (NMFC) summarizing the Corporation's activities for the fiscal year ended March 31, 2017.
+In accordance with Section 13 of the Municipal Financing Corporation Act, section 9 of the Transparency and Accountability Act and on behalf of the Board of Directors, it is my pleasure to submit the annual report of the Newfoundland and Labrador Municipal Financing Corporation (NLMFC).
+This report summarizes the Corporation's activities for the fiscal year that ended March 31, 2018.